An expression for the Homflypt polynomial and some applications: Introduction

 The writhe is actually associated with the braid diagram, rather than the braid word itself, but this imprecision in usage causes no problems.
-An $n$-braid word whose twist exponents are all zero is defined to have zero length and writhe.
+The identity in $B_n$ is defined to have zero length and writhe.